Sylvain-SF/Bike_Sharing/README.md

 - User are more subscriber than one time customer.
 - Trip duration average is ~5 minutes.
-- Most part of user are Male, letting a window open for development to attract more Female into bike sharing.
+- Most part of user are Male.
 - Most of the trips activity are during week-day more particularly in the evening for work's transportation purpose.
-Implanting bike stations around residential area could help boost the utilization for user to go to work in the morning with a bike as well and promoting use during the week-end.

 <br>
+Business recommendations:

+- Knowing that most user are Male let a window open for development to attract more Female into bike sharing.
+- There is more user during the evening 4pm to 7pm on week-day, implanting bike stations around residential area could help boost the utilization for user to go to work in the morning with a bike as well.
+- There is user during the week-end but not as much as during the week-day peak hours, an only week-end subscribe policy might boost utilization during week-end.

 Some other visualizations for future analysis can be added to give more insights to our investors:

 - Starting investment: how mush cost a bike and how many we will need to have enough during peak hours.
 - A graph showing the bike utilization as well as it's need for repair for each bike_id.
 - An analysis of the difference user time checkout between week-day and week-end.
+- An analysis to showcase if the user on week-day are the same or different one than week-end.

 ### Link to tableau public:
 [link to dashboard](https://public.tableau.com/profile/sylvain.sf#!/vizhome/Citi_Bike_Challenge_16149951350100/Des-Moinesbike-sharingProject_?publish=yes)